astronomer/registry-dag-template/README.md

 **`README.md`**

   The README for your example DAG repository has an understated importance -- it provides necessary context for the Airflow community about your DAG.
-Feel free to include a use case description or a reason _why_ the DAG was created or even _how_ it can be used, the Airflow Providers used, etc.  The more details, the better.
+Feel free to include a use case description or a reason _why_ the DAG was created or even _how_ it can be used, the Airflow Providers used, the connections that are assumed to be in place to run the DAG, etc.  The more details, the better.

 **`requirements.txt`**